Wenbo-G/NN-volatility-forecasting-review/README.md

 Authored by: Wenbo Ge, Pooia Lalbakhsh, Leigh Isai, Artem Lenskiy, Hanna Suominen

-In here you will find the list of papers included in the literature review, all the information extracted from it, as well as figures and synthesized tables (in the notebook "results.ipynb"), and an environment.yml file so that you can run and modify the synthesis as you wish.
+In here you will find the list of papers included in the literature review, all the information extracted from it, as well as figures and synthesized tables (in the notebook "Literature review results.ipynb"), and an environment.yml file so that you can run and modify the synthesis as you wish.

+If details are missing or you wish to see more, please email the corresponding author: wenbo.ge@anu.edu.au